GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex3_assembly.md

     spades.py -k auto ...
     ```

 The first command lets us specify the *k*-mers ourselves, or we are letting `SPAdes` automatically pick the most appropriate size.
-For `IDBA-UD`, we can select the *k*-mer size using

-!!! terminal "code"

-    ```bash
-    idba_ud --mink 21 --maxk 121 --step 22
-    ```

-Unlike `SPAdes`, we do not have fine-scale control over the *k*-mer sizes used in the assembly.
-We instead provide `IDBA-UD` with the first and last *k*-mer size to use, then specify the increment to use between these.
-In either case, it is important that we are always assembling using a *k*-mer of odd lengths in order to avoid the creation of palindromic *k*-mers.

 ### Specifying the number of threads

-This is simple in either assembler:

 !!! terminal "code"

     ```bash
     spades.py -t 20 ...

-    idba_ud --num_threads 20 ...
     ```

-The only thing to keep in mind is that these tools have different default behaviour.
-If no thread count is specified by the user, `SPAdes` will assemble with 16 threads. `IDBA-UD` will use all available threads, which can be problematic if you are using a shared compute environment that does not use a resource management system like slurm.
+If no thread count is specified by the user, `SPAdes` will assemble with 16 threads.

 ### Setting a memory limit

-By far, the worst feature of `SPAdes` is the high memory requirement for performing an assembly.
+By far, the worst feature of `SPAdes` is the high memory requirement for performing an assembly (see our Bonus material on assembling with `IDBA-UD` instead).
 In the absence of monitoring, `SPAdes` will request more and more memory as it proceeds.
 If this requires more memory than is available on your computer, your system will start to store memory to disk space.
 This is an extremely slow operation and can render your computer effectively unusable.
 In managed environments such as NeSI a memory limit is imposed upon all running jobs, but if you are not using such a system you are advised to set a memory limit when executing `SPAdes`:

 !!! terminal "code"